lucka-me/potori/README.md

 **Due to Google's policy (which aims to protect user's data), some features related to were removed in the demo page (as a lite version).**
 You can download the repository [and host the full version in the root folder](https://developers.google.com/gmail/api/quickstart/js "Browser Quickstart | Gmail API | Google Developers").

 **Potori is NOT fully compatible with Prime yet, we need more [mail samples](./samples.md) to figure out how to query all related and localized mails exactly, and how to identify each reason for rejection.
-If you have any trouble or want to help me, please contact me via Telegram@Seele585.**
+If you have any trouble or want to help me, please contact me via Telegram@SeeleUN.**

 ## Future Style
 Since Niantic launched the Niantic Wayfarer which contains a nomination manager, I've thought a lot about the future of Potori.
 I've learned a lot from developing it and I do not want to stop.
 There are still many posibilities: re-writing the entire Potori with ~~Angular~~ Vue, extending it to a data visualization tool, import from [Wayfarer Nomination Manage API response data](https://wayfarer.nianticlabs.com/api/v1/vault/manage)...
 I'm actually working on them, which is little bit tough for me, though.